Positive Women Inc: Positive Sperm Bank

 In 2019, Body Positive, New Zealand Aids Foundation and Positive Women launched a sperm bank called Sperm Positive for HIV-positive people to donate.
-This is the first of its kind in the world, which received significant media attention across the world.
-On January 27, 2021, Amy was born who became the first ever baby to be born from a HIV sperm bank.
-As part of the Campaign, a picture book was released called The Baby who Changed the world.
+This is the first of its kind in the world, and received significant media attention across the world.
+On January 27, 2021, Amy became the first ever baby to be born from a HIV sperm bank.
+As part of the Campaign, a picture book was released called The Baby who Changed the World.
 The campaign won a multiple awards at the Cannes Festival of Creativity.

 Other Campaigns

 In 2009, Positive Women released a campaign revealing the faces of four women who are living with HIV.
-Over two months the womens profiles were appearing on buses, in women’s magazines and websites as part of a destigmatisation campaign being mounted by Positive Women Inc. This campaign has expanded with Positive Women urging women to get tested for HIV as not enough women in New Zealand get tested.
+Over two months the women's profiles were appearing on buses, in women’s magazines, and websites as part of a destigmatisation campaign.
+This campaign has expanded with Positive Women urging women to get tested for HIV as not enough women in New Zealand get tested.

 Services

 Positive speakers bureau

 One of the service that Positive Women coordinate is the Positive speakers bureau.
-This service supplies businesses, health organisation and schools with HIV related education.
-This is done by members of the HIV positive community telling their story in aiming to raise awareness and reduce HIV stigma and discrimination.
+This service supplies businesses, health organisations, and schools with HIV-related education.
+This is done by members of the HIV-positive community telling their story in order to raise awareness and reduce HIV stigma and discrimination.

 Te Taenga Mai

 Te Taenga Mai is an umbrella brand under Positive Women which aims to provide HIV prevention and support in Aotearoa for migrants, refugees and asylum seekers.
-Part of this service is providing free condoms to the community, which they have given out over 10,000 free male condoms and 1,100 free female condoms in the first half of 2024.
+Part of this service is providing free condoms to the community.
+Over 10,000 male condoms and 1,100 female condoms were given out in the first half of 2024.